Blog Layout

 Cloud ERP – An ERP system housed on the internet instead of in on-location servers.
 Employees can access it through common web browsers.

-Customer Relationship Management (CRM) – A NetSuite module used to manage customer relationships, supplier interactions, and more.
+Customer Relationship Management (CRM) – A NetSuite module that manages customer relationships, supplier interactions, and more.
 It also automates marketing, sales force, and customer service and support.

 Data Migration – The process of transferring information from one source to another.
 For example, a company might migrate its data from a legacy system to a NetSuite Cloud ERP.